swcarpentry/python-novice-gapminder/_episodes/00-getting-started-with-conda.md

 > ## Verifying your Conda installation
 >
-> In order to verify that you have installed Conda correctly run the `conda info` command.
-Output
+> In order to verify that you have installed Conda correctly run the `conda info` command in the
+> Terminal (Mac OS or Linux) or Anaconda Powershell Prompt (Windows)
+>
+> ### Mac OS
+>
+> There are two ways to open Terminal on Mac.
+>
+> 1. In your Applications folder, open Utilities and double-click on Terminal
+> 2. Press <kbd>Command</kbd> + <kbd>spacebar</kbd> to launch Spotlight.
+Type `Terminal` and then
+> double-click the search result or hit <kbd>Enter</kbd>.
+>
+> ### Windows
+>
+> Windows users will need to search for the "Anaconda Prompt" in the search menu.
+Clicking on the
+> application will launch the prompt.
+>
-> of the command should look similar to the following.
-Note that the conda version number is
+> Regardless of OS, the output of the command should look similar to the following.
+Note that the
-> provided as part of the output of this command.
+> conda version number is provided as part of the output of this command.
 >
 > ~~~
 > $ conda info